 Important tip to remember: Make sure to bring your steak to a room temperature before you begin grilling, about 30-45 minutes.
 Cooking a cold steak can result in uneven cooking.

-Herbs for Thai Beef Salad
+Fresh Herbs for Thai Beef Salad

-To achieve the full flavor and taste of Thai salad, I recommend using a combination of cilantro and mint.
+To achieve the full flavor and taste of Thai salad, I recommend using a combination of fresh cilantro and mint.
 You could also add a small amount of Thai basil for an extra layer of fragrant herb flavor.

 Personally, I prefer tearing the herbs with my hands instead of slicing them with a knife.
 I find that this method enhances the flavors and aromas of the herbs.
 While I can’t explain why this is the case, it seems to make a difference in the taste of the final dish.